Finger-counting: Historical counting

-Books dealing with dactylonomy, such as a treatise by the mathematician Abu'l-Wafa al-Buzajani, gave rules for performing complex operations, including the approximate determination of square roots.
-Several pedagogical poems dealt exclusively with finger counting, some of which were translated into European languages, including a short poem by Shamsuddeen Al-Mawsili (translated into French by Aristide Marre) and one by Abul-Hasan Al-Maghribi (translated into German by Julius Ruska).

-A very similar form is presented by the English monk and historian Bede in the first chapter of his De temporum ratione, (725), entitled "Tractatus de computo, vel loquela per gestum digitorum", which allowed counting up to 9,999 on two hands, though it was apparently little-used for numbers of 100 or more.
-This system remained in use through the European Middle Ages, being presented in slightly modified form by Luca Pacioli in his seminal Summa de arithmetica (1494).

 By country or region

-Finger-counting varies between cultures and over time, and is studied by ethnomathematics.
-Cultural differences in counting are sometimes used as a shibboleth, particularly to distinguish nationalities in war time.
+Finger-counting is studied by ethnomathematics.
+Cultural differences are sometimes used as a shibboleth, particularly to distinguish nationalities in war time.
 These form a plot point in the film Inglourious Basterds, by Quentin Tarantino, and in the book Pi in the Sky, by John D. Barrow.

-Asia
+South and West Asia

-Finger-counting systems in use in many regions of Asia allow for counting to 12 by using a single hand.
+In mainland Southeast Asia, South Asia, West Asia, and Egypt, the commonly used system allows for counting to 12 using a single hand.
 The thumb acts as a pointer touching the three finger bones of each finger in turn, starting with the outermost bone of the little finger.
 One hand is used to count numbers up to 12.
-The other hand is used to display the number of completed base-12s.
-This continues until twelve dozen is reached, therefore 144 is counted.
+The other hand is used to display the number of completed dozens, either using the same method (allowing one to count up to 144) or by closing down each of the five fingers in turn (allowing one to count up to 60).